Da Boom Crew

 Da Boom Crew is an animated television series created by Bruce W. Smith, John Patrick White, and Stiles White.
 The series premiered on The WB as part of the Kids' WB! schedule in September 2004.
-Unusual for an animated series, it was pulled from the Kids' WB! line-up after only four episodes had aired.
+Unusual for an animated series, it was pulled from the Kids' WB! line-up after only four out of thirteen episodes had aired.

 Plot

 Four foster kids create a video game about heroes going up against space alien terrorists.
 Then a portal appears and pulls them into a dimension which is just like the world in their game.
 They embark on a quest to find their missing video game cartridges and stop the sadistic extraterrestrial emperor Zorch from taking control of this intergalactic dimension.